 ‘The Vanilla Tapes’: The Clash’s early demos of ‘London Calling’

-As we rapidly approach the 40th anniversary of The Clash’s 1979 album London Calling we thought we’d look back at the record’s earliest known beginnings, AKA The Vanilla Tapes.
+Last year saw the 40th anniversary of The Clash’s 1979 album London Calling rampantly express just how vital the album has become.
+So, interested by the LP’s larger inception, we thought we’d look back at the record’s earliest known beginnings, AKA The Vanilla Tapes.
 While the monumental record has left an indelible mark on music since it’s release, these tapes are the foundations on which that iconic album was built.

-In the tapes, the band record their earliest sketches of the LP straight to 4-track tape machine in their dingy and dirty central London rehearsal space.
-What you hear is not only the first workings of some of The Clash’s most iconic songs but also a quick reminder of the band’s unstoppable talent.
+In the tapes, the band recorded their earliest sketches of the LP straight to four-track tape machine in their dingy and dirty central London rehearsal space.
+It’s a visceral and vital vision of a band formulating one of the most imposing albums of all time.
+What you hear is not only the first workings of some of The Clash’s most iconic songs but also a quick reminder of the band’s unstoppable talent and the rawness that underpinned their output.

-The tapes were recorded in London in 1979 and had been seemingly lost forever.
-While the tapes were known to exist by fans they were only ever mentioned in hushed tones – like a punk Holy Grail hiding in the urban undergrowth.
-That was until The Clash founding member, guitarist Mick Jones found the tapes in 2004, saying he “recognized them instantly for what they were.”
+The tapes were recorded in London in 1979 and had been seemingly lost forever before being recently unearthed.
+While the tapes were known to exist by fans they were only ever mentioned in hushed tones—like a punk Holy Grail hiding in the urban undergrowth.
+That was until The Clash founding member, guitarist Mick Jones, found the tapes in 2004, saying he “recognised them instantly for what they were.”
 The iconic demos, “hadn’t been heard since before the record was made,” Jones confessed, “It was pretty amazing.”

 On those precious tapes, recorded a short while before London Calling, we are given an audio picture of a band at the height of the creative power some 40 years on.

 This makes the Vanilla Tapes, in our minds, as one of the most complete sets of demos you are likely to find.
-With the 40th anniversary of The Clash’s iconic album London Calling just around the corner, why not sit back and listen to some of the earliest versions of those songs.
+Why not sit back and listen to some of the earliest versions of those songs.